IDAES/idaes-pse/docs/user_guide/commands/env_info.rst

 .. option:: --json <file path>

-    Write output to the specified json file.
+    Write output to the specified json file, instead of to the screen.